What is a hydrosalpinx?

 If a hydrosalpinx is identified or if the study is inconclusive, then laparoscopic surgery is typically the next step.
 Laparoscopy allows direct visualization of the fallopian tubes and pelvic anatomy.
 It also allows surgical removal of the affected tube(s).

 Hydrosalpinges are blocked or severely compromised tubes which greatly impair fertility.
 The sperm cannot reach the egg for fertilization, the egg cannot be picked up by the tube and an embryo cannot travel back to the uterus for implantation.
 The only way for couples to get pregnant is to repair the tube or bypass it.

 How is it treated?

-If a hydrosalpinx is the obstacle to conception, then the most efficient and cost effective way to conceive is to bypass the obstruction.
-In vitro fertilization (IVF) takes the egg out of the body for fertilization by sperm in a Petri dish.
-After a few days, the embryo is gently transferred into the uterus.
-In effect, in vitro fertilization is nothing more than replacing the functions of the fallopian tube.
-It is the most effective way for a patient with a hydrosalpinx to get pregnant.
+If a hydrosalpinx is the obstacle to conception, then the most efficient and cost-effective way to conceive is to bypass the obstruction through in vitro fertilization (IVF).
+IVF consists of removing eggs from the ovary and fertilizing them outside the body with the partners sperm.
+After approximately 5 days, the embryo is gently transferred into the uterus.
+IVF effectively allows sperm and egg to fertilize, replacing the functions of the fallopian tube.
+It is the most effective way for a patient with a hydrosalpinx to achieve pregnancy.

 IVF allows sperm and egg to reach each other and fertilization to be achieved outside the fallopian tubes.
 However, if a hydrosalpinx is present, the IVF implantation rates are markedly reduced (about 30%), and the miscarriage rates are increased.
 These effects substantially reduced the pregnancy and take-home baby rates and diminish the effectiveness of IVF.